Home / Zero Waste Challenge

 Where does our trash go once we throw it away?

 It’s easy – the idea is to collect everything that you don’t recycle or compost (or otherwise legitimately divert from the trash), in a clear bag, and then carry the bag with you for a week.
-The bag should be prominently displayed or clipped to backpacks or bags.
+The bag should be prominently displayed or clipped to your backpack or bag.
 Try it, even for only part of the week.
-You will be surprised at how much you learn about waste and your own habits (and how it changes your decision-making when your trash is connected to you!
-Why is that?)
+You will be surprised at how much you learn about how much waste you produce, your own habits, and how your decision making changes when your trash is connected to you!
+(Why is that?)

 Read about others’ experiences with the challenge on our blog.

 If you would like to try the Zero Waste Challenge yourself or organize a Zero Waste Week for a group or organization, follow these simple rules:

 For any questions about the challenge or how to recycle at Tufts, you can also email firstname.lastname@example.org.

 Check out the blogs Trash is for Tossers and Zero Waste Home for tips on waste-free living!